 The screened porch run across the entire back of the house and is where the family eats all of their meals overlooking the lake.
-In this scene, Bill Murray is wearing Bob’s famous “Don’t Hassle Me-I’m Local” t-shirt, which you can still buy online.
+In this scene, Bill Murray is wearing a “Don’t Hassle Me, I’m Local” t-shirt.

 The Master Bedroom:

 Spoiler Alert!
 If you don’t want to know how the movie ends, turn away now…

 At the end of the movie, Bob accidentally blows the house up.
 Producers used a 3/4-sized model that they detonated on a nearby lot.
 No lake houses were actually harmed during the filming of this movie…

 A reader tracked down the listing photos last year for me when I couldn’t find them.
 (Thanks, Shelley!)
 It had already sold, but I was excited to see what the house looks like today.